GavinSidhu/GavinSidhu/README.md

 ### 📊 Featured Projects

-- **Stock ETL Pipeline**: End-to-end data pipeline built with Dagster, PostgreSQL, and dbt that extracts stock data from YFinance, applies transformations, and implements the 37% rule for trading signal generation.
+- **Stock ETL Pipeline**: End-to-end data pipeline built with Dagster, PostgreSQL, and dbt that extracts stock data from YFinance, applies transformations, and generates trading signals.
 Features incremental loading, containerized deployment with Docker, automated backtesting of different window sizes, and a Discord notification system for trading alerts.

 - **Twitter Topic Analysis**: Implementation of the Apriori algorithm to discover patterns and associations in Twitter datasets, extracting meaningful insights from social media content.